 What does Micro-Cap mean?
 Cap is short for capitalization.
 Market capitalization measures the value of a company and is calculated by multiplying the number of shares outstanding by the price per share.
 This is the value the collective wisdom of market participants place on each company.
 The value changes as the share price changes.
 Micro-Cap companies have the lowest values.
 Often they are new companies.
 A loose value definition of micro-cap is a market value below $100 million.

 Why Micro-Cap?
+Consider it a learning experience with potential upside.
 It is much easier to evaluate a micro-cap company than a large company.
 The financial statements are less dense and easier to grasp.
-The management discussion and analysis (MD&A) is significantly fewer pages than with a large company.
+The management discussion and analysis (MD&A) is significantly fewer pages compared to a large company.
+Micro cap companies don't have multiple product and service revenue lines.
 Both the financial statements and the MD&A are presented quarterly and are essential reading.
-The company website is smaller and provides the company’s narrative of the story.
-There is usually only one stream of revenue.
-Compare that to a large bank.
-They have multiple product and service lines.
-At any given time, some lines are doing well, others aren’t.
-Micro-cap stories are easier to understand and evaluate.
-On the other hand, micro-cap companies have not yet proven the story can be translated into significant, long-lasting, annual net income.
+The company website is smaller and provides the company’s narrative of the story, also essential reading.
+Company news is easier to conceptualize in relation to the company narrative.
+In general, micro-cap stories are easier to understand and evaluate.
+On the other hand, micro-cap companies have not yet proven the narrative can be translated into significant, long-lasting, annual net income.

 The trouble with Micro-Cap companies is that many go bankrupt.
 So, research thoroughly and even with thorough research, many picks will disappoint.
 Make sure you research at least 5 companies before investing in the first.
-Investment stories typically sound good and you must discern a feel for the actual truth.
+Investment narratives typically sound good and you must discern a feel for the actual truth.
+This is as much art as science (numbers & metrics).
 No one is lying to you (unless the company is fraudulent) but the owners and management really believe the story.
 They have likely invested a ton of their own money in the company.
 Often this clouds their view and the story they tell.

 I research micro-cap companies because I enjoy it.
 I’ll post some here to give a feel of what I do.
 You don’t have to be an expert in anything to get started.
 If you do it enough, you will be the expert.